opengrowingalliance/specifications/v2.0/ogsp-root-spec.md

 - **Documentation Expansion**: Developing detailed implementation guides
 - **Community Building**: Expanding the contributor and user community

-These objectives focus on establishing a solid foundation for the OGSP ecosystem.
+These objectives focus on establishing a solid foundation for the OGP ecosystem.

 ### 6.2 Long-term Vision

-The long-term vision for OGSP includes:
+The long-term vision for OGP includes:

 - **Advanced AI Integration**: Deeper integration of artificial intelligence for autonomous growing
 - **Expanded Sensor Capabilities**: Support for novel sensing technologies